flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 When it comes to accessing the cartridge, things get a lot more confusing compared to the relatively simpler mapping model of the NES.
 I find it interesting nonetheless, especially for understanding how it could be expanded.

-The 65C816 uses a 24-bit address bus.
-This allows it to access of to 16 MB worth of data however, and due to the way this console is designed, part of the address space is consumed by [memory-mapped components](nes#memory).
+The 65C816 uses a 24-bit address bus, which allows it to access up to 16 MB worth of data.
+However and due to the way this console is designed, part of the address space is consumed by [memory-mapped components](nes#memory).
 Moreover, 65C816 only comes with 16 address lines, which are then combined with an internal register to form a 24-bit address.
 This is analogous to housing an [internal mapper](pc-engine#memory-access) and requiring [bank switching](nes#cartridgegame-data) to access extra data beyond the boundaries of the address bus.
 If you read other articles of the same generation, you'll find this methodology somewhat familiar.

 ![Example cartridge boards designed with different configurations [@photography-amos].<br>From top to bottom: LoROM (dual ROM with battery-backed SRAM), LoROM (single ROM with battery-backed SRAM) and LoROM (single ROM)](cartridges.png){.no-borders}

 That being said, when it comes to designing the cartridge, there are many ways of electrically connecting the address pins between the ROM and the CPU.
-Each take advantage of bank switching in a different way.
-There are two fundamental models that enables accessing up to **4 MB of ROM** and **64 KB of SRAM** [@games-memory]; and they work like this:
+Each takes advantage of bank switching in a different way.
+There are two fundamental models that enables accessing up to **4 MB of ROM** and **64 KB of SRAM** [@games-memory], and they work like this:

 - With the **LoROM Model**, ROM Data is available in 32 KB chunks with 128 banks to choose from [@games-bazzinotti].
 SRAM, on the other side, fits in two banks, but it's been made accessible across 15 banks where ROM data can also be found.
   - This will mean the game/program may need to perform significant bank switching during execution.
 On the other side, half of the banks are mapped to part of WRAM as well (meaning ROM, SRAM and WRAM can be accessed without switching banks).